plantuml/pdiff/README.md

 - **run**:

-  During the run phase, the tool generates PNG images for all diagrams in the `/db` collection and produces an HTML result file in the `/run` directory containing all images.
+  During the run phase, the tool generates PNG images for all diagrams in the `/db` collection and produces an HTML result file containing all images.
 For each image, a CRC is calculated.

 - **diff**: